dzavalishin/mqtt_udp/dox/source/index.rst

 ..
 NOTE::

    Basic digital signature subsystem for MQTT/UDP is in development now.
 Java implementation is already supporting it, contact us if you want to test it or take part in development.
+   See ``ru.dz.mqtt_udp.Engine`` class.

 Current implementation of MQTT/UDP has no security support.
 It is supposed that later some kind of packet digital signature will be added.
 At the moment I suppose that protocol can